 Base Steel Frame:

 Steel base frames shall consist of structural steel sections sized, spaced, connected, and cross-connected to form a rigid base which will not twist, deform, or deflect in any manner which will negatively affect the operation of the supported equipment of the vibration-isolation mounts.
 Frames shall be adequately sized to support basic equipment units and mounts plus associated pipe elbow supports, duct elbow supports, electrical control elements, or other components closely related and requiring resilient support in order to prevent vibration transfer to the building structure.
-The depth of steel frame bases shall be at least 1/10 the longest dimension of the base with a minimum depth of 6 inches (150 mm), but not more than 12 (300 mm) inches.
+The depth of steel frame bases shall be at least 1/10 the longest dimension of the base with a minimum depth of 6 inches, but not more than 12 inches.
 Frame bases shall include side mounting brackets for attachment to vibration isolators.
 Mounting brackets shall be located on the sides of the base that are parallel to the axis of rotation of the supported equipment.

 Concrete Inertia Base:

 Concrete inertia bases shall be formed of stone-aggregate concrete (150 pounds per cubic ft.) and appropriate steel reinforcing cast between perimeter structural steel channels.
 Inertia bases shall be built to form a rigid base which will not twist, deform, or deflect, in any manner which would negatively affect the operation of the supported equipment or the vibration isolation mounts.
 Inertia bases shall be adequately sized to support basic equipment units and motors plus associated pipe elbow supports, duct elbow supports, electrical control elements, or other components closely related and requiring resilient support in order to prevent vibration transfer to the building structure.
-Inertia base depth shall be at least 1/12 the longest dimension of the inertia base but not less than 6 inches (150 mm) and not more than 12 (300 mm) inches.
+Inertia base depth shall be at least 1/12 the longest dimension of the inertia base but not less than 6 inches and not more than 12 inches.
 The weight of the inertia base, as a minimum, shall be 1 to 2 times that of the total weight of the equipment, as scheduled (including the attached piping it is supporting and other applicable loads).
 Inertia bases shall include side mounting brackets for attachment to vibration isolators.
 Mounting brackets shall be located on the sides of the base that are parallel to the axis of rotation of the supported equipment.

 The steel frame and reinforcement are to be supplied by the vibration isolator manufacturer.
 Concrete shall be provided in the field.